bstefanescu/qutejs/web/doc/docs/app/data.md

 ## Asynchronous Properties

-When you need to set a property as a result of an asynchronous operations, like an ajax call, then you can use an **asynchronous property**.
+When you need to set a property as a result of an asynchronous operation, like an ajax call, then you can use an **asynchronous property**.

 Asynchronous properties are defined using the `defineAsyncProp(name, value)` application method.